 *Talk to people – partner, friends, practitioner or therapist

 *Exercise: it doesn’t have to be anything strenuous – a walk can help to boost your mood

-*Learn to use/focus on your breathing and mindfulness can work for some people to encourage relaxation and to ease stress and anxiety
+*Learn to use/focus on your breathing – this can work well for some people to encourage relaxation and to ease stress and anxiety

 *Ask for help